kionsoftware/kion-cli/README.md

     kion console

     # federate into a web console using an alias
-    # * note that Firefox users will have to approve pop-ups on the first run
+    # NOTE: that Firefox users will have to approve pop-ups on the first run
-    # * note that account alias only supports kion versions 3.9.9 and 3.10.2 and up
+    # NOTE: that account alias only supports Kion versions 3.9.9 and 3.10.2 and up
     kion console --alias Prod --car Admin
     ```